Todd McFarlane's Spawn: LegacyTodd McFarlane's Spawn was ranked 5th on IGN's list of "The Greatest Comic Book Cartoons of All Time", and 23rd on IGN's list of "Top 25 Primetime Animated Series of All Time" (despite the fact the show was aired at midnight on HBO). IGN also placed it 65th on a list of the "Top 100 Animated Series". In 2011, Complex ranked it 8th on their list of "The 25 Most Underrated Animated TV Shows of All Time". Gamesradar placed it 22nd on their list of "The 32 Greatest Animated TV Shows of All Time" in 2024.

 Series producer Eric Radomski reflected in a retrospective interview that "Spawn TAS was a personal triumph for me.
 Very rarely do artists get the opportunity to have as much uncensored creative freedom as I did at HBO on Spawn."
+In 2023, Todd McFarlane said he was pleased with Keith David's voice work as Spawn in the series, and has "trouble hearing anyone else in the role".

 A sequel series titled Spawn: The Animation was in development in 2004 and was set to be released in 2007 with Keith David reprising his role, but due to McFarlane wanting to push the animation further, the project ended up in production limbo until it was quietly cancelled.
 Keith David would go on to reprise Spawn as a guest character for Mortal Kombat 11 in 2019.